third-party-collaboration/turtlecoin/README.md

 The binaries will be in `./src` after compilation is complete.

 #### Thanks
-Cryptonote Developers, Bytecoin Developers, Monero Developers, Forknote Project, TurtleCoin Community
+Cryptonote Developers, Bytecoin Developers, Monero Developers, Forknote Project, Karotu Green Coin Community